-There’s something magical about photographs shot during the blue hour, when lines and shapes are familiar but dark, and when a blue cast gives the world a bit of a surreal aura.
+There’s something magical about photographs shot during the blue hour, when lines and shapes are familiar but dark and a blue cast gives the world a bit of a surreal aura.
 Blue hour photography can be tricky to master, mainly because the light is barely there and has a way of playing tricks on your camera’s sensor.
 Fortunately, with a bit of practice and some technical tips, you can take dreamy blue hour photos with your iPhone.

 Understanding the blue hour in photography